Extended Producer Responsibility for packaging (EPR)

 - By small producers, annually by 1 April with the previous year’s packaging.

-The regulators publish very useful guidance for producers that provides extensive technical indoemation on packaging types and responsibilities as well as a long list of specific packaging items to determine whether they are classed as obligated packaging.
+The regulators publish very useful Technical Interpretations guidance (v8) for producers that provides extensive technical information on packaging types and responsibilities as well as a long list of specific packaging items to determine whether they are classed as obligated packaging.

 Packaging types